Default Small Screen

 1. Plants growing off a vertical rock wall

-This isa little unusual for a Lepidozia in not always having having prostrate growth.
+This is a little unusual for a Lepidozia in not always having having prostrate growth.
 Distal branching was perpendicular to the vertical rock wall it was growing upon, and pinnate shoots were arranged in neat parallel lines as can be seen in pix 1.

-Fertile specimen has been lodged with HO.
+Fertile specimens have been lodged with HO.

 Lepidozia procera leaf